mpacaud/Design-and-deploy-a-credit-scoring-model--Development/README.md

 - simulation of data drift to determine a maintenance period in order to maintain optimal prediction performance.
 - the development of the web application which is divided into 2 sub-parts: one frontend based on streamlit (stored on GitHub: https://github.com/mpacaud/Scoring_model_implementation-Frontend.git) and the other backend based on Flask (stored on GitHub: https://github.com/mpacaud/Scoring_model_implementation-Backend.git).

+NB: The fifth first points are realized in successive notebooks noted from N1 to N5.

 ### Part 2: Deployment

 **Local**